Alfresco/alfresco-ng2-components/docs/content-services/components/content-type-dialog.component.md

 ## Details

-The [Content Type Dialog component](content-type-dialog.component.md) works as a dialog showing a confirm message when the user changes the conten type of a node.
+The [Content Type Dialog component](content-type-dialog.component.md) works as a dialog showing a confirm message when the user changes the content type of a node.
 It is showing the properties of the new content type selected.

 ### Showing the dialog